TWutyee/pdf_split_merge_python/README.md

 # 🧾 PDF Page Range Split and Merger with Python

 This is a simple PDF processing tool written in Python using `pypdf`.
+It includes lightweight Python script that splitting and merging PDF files.
+Built to replace repetitive manual tasks done in Adobe Acrobat, it provides an open-source, no-cost solution for document handling.
+Ideal for NGOs, educators, and remote teams needing simple document automation.

 ### 🔧 What it does: